Severino, trio of homers lift Yankees over Rays 6-1 (Sep 27, 2017) | FOX Sports

 A Rookie of the Year favorite and MVP candidate, Judge has at least one extra-base hit in seven straight games and has driven in 111 runs.

-Adeiny Hechavarria broke a scoreless tie leading off the top of the inning, hitting a hanging slider into the left-field stands for his eighth home run.
+Adeiny Hechavarria broke a scoreless tie leading off the top of the inning, hitting a hanging slider into the left-field stands for his eighth homer.

 Andriese allowed three runs, five hits and two walks over five-plus innings, striking out three.
 The right-hander is 0-4 with a 7.77 ERA in five starts this month.

+”The main thing for me is to finish the year healthy.
+I threw 100 pitches tonight, which I hadn’t done since I came back,” Andriese said. ”It’s a good sign to prove that at least I’m healthy.”

-Four Yankees relievers combined on three scoreless innings, with Aroldis Chapman striking out one in a perfect ninth.
+Four Yankees relievers combined for three scoreless innings, with Aroldis Chapman striking out one in a perfect ninth.

 HEADS UP